Paddlepop25/codeinstitute-boardgame-store/tests.md

 ````
 <input id="checkout_mobile" type="submit" class='btn btn-warning float-right ml-2 mb-2' value="CHECKOUT" />
 ````
+4. I found that if I changed the name of any of the 4 games in the 'Best Sellers' section in the home page, a `500 server error` would occur.
+This is because Django could not find the specified best seller game which was specifically queried.
+To solve this, I could give them an additional field like a unique number or 'personal favourite' and query that instead.
+In this way, even if the names were altered, they wouldn't generate a 500 server error

 ## Further Testing
 - In the future, I would like to implement unit testing while building a website of this kind